 The COVID-19 pandemic may finally be coming to an end, but the long-term effects remain to be seen.
-How can we best support our students academically through the return to full time in-person learning?
+How can we best support our students academically through this unprecedented era of disruption to their education?

 Some learning loss was simply inevitable in the face of this dramatic and unplanned change.
 The ultimate effects have yet to be determined, but the statistics we do have are eye-opening.

 Renowned research firm McKinsey found that students began the 2020-21 school year about 3 months behind in mathematics.
 That was after a comparatively brief disruption to the 2019-20 school year (most schools made the shift to remote instruction in March of 2020).
-We are now nearing the end of a full school year spent in this disrupted state—whether attending school remotely, in-person, or through a hybrid arrangement, it’s safe to say that no one is having a typical school year.
-No matter where students’ achievement levels were in March of 2020, it is simply not possible for anyone to emerge from this past year and a half performing at the level they should be or could have been attaining.
+Whether conducted remotely, in-person or through a hybrid arrangement, it’s safe to say that the 2021-22 school year was also an atypical one for all.
+No matter where students’ achievement levels were in March of 2020, it is simply not possible that anyone embarking on this third COVID-era school year is prepared to perform at the level they should be or could have been attaining.

 When it comes to personalized support, one-on-one tutoring has many advantages over classroom options like summer school.
 Johns Hopkins University education researcher Robert Slavin notes that “one of the things that makes it easier to be a tutor than to be a classroom teacher is that you’re doing a specific task with kids with materials that are designed to support that,” whereas “classroom teaching is a much more complicated job.”